flann/BeginningProgrammingLessons/README.md

 npm install http-server -g

 The "startServer.bat" file will start the server in the correct directory to serve the files in the "public" folder.

+Once the server is running, just browse to http://127.0.0.1 or http://localhost